Prevention is Key

 Prevention is key to avoiding Lyme and other tick-borne diseases and conditions!

 Ticks are capable of transmitting multiple pathogens that can cause more than one illness in just a single bite.
 They can also cause several tick-borne illnesses/conditions that are not infections.
 Your risk of contact with these vectors and potential exposure to multiple diseases, including Lyme, varies regionally throughout the United States and the world.
 Every season is potential tick season.
 Practice tick safety year-round especially in more mild or temperate climates.
 Ticks can remain active even when there is snow on the ground and temperatures drop.
 We encourage enjoyment of the Colorado outdoors and beyond, but we urge you to increase awareness and to take precautions to keep you, your children, and your pets healthy!

 Whether you live, work or recreate within Colorado or elsewhere, the BEST way to deal with the problem of tick-borne diseases is to prevent tick-bites!

 - Wear Permethrin treated clothing, gaiters or gear.
 Permethrin is an insecticide that can be safely applied to clothing or outdoor gear.
 It should never be applied to skin!
-If you spend a lot of time in tick habitat, wearing permethrin-treated clothing is very effective at reducing your exposure to ticks.
+If you spend a lot of time in tick habitat, wearing Permethrin-treated clothing is very effective at reducing your exposure to tick bites.